Graylog2/documentation/pages/configuration/elasticsearch.rst

 |                                                    |           | configured nodes.
 Will disable auto-sensing if specified.    | Values: ``6`` / ``7``       |
 +----------------------------------------------------+-----------+--------------------------------------------------------------+-----------------------------+

+.. _version_auto_sensing:

+Automatic version sensing
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Starting with Graylog 4.0, we do support multiple major versions of Elasticsearch, which are partially incompatible with each other (ES6 & ES7).
+Therefore, we need to know which Elasticsearch version is running in the cluster.
+This is why we do a single request to the first reachable Elasticsearch node and parse the version of the response it sent back.
+There are some things which can go wrong at this point, or you might want to run an unsupported version.
+If you are absolutely sure what you are doing, you can set the ``elasticsearch_version`` configuration variable.
+It will disable auto-sensing, force Graylog to pretend that this Elasticsearch major version is running in the cluster, and load the corresponding support module.

+.. note:: Elasticsearch 8.0 (which is not released at the time of this writing) is not supported by Graylog 4.0.
+There is a good chance that it works with our ES7 support, so you can try to set ``elasticsearch_version = 7`` to make it run.

 .. _automatic_node_discovery:

 Automatic node discovery